cryotools/GLOF-modeling/Workflow.md

 snap            true;
 addLayers       false;
 ```
+🗂️ The `geometry` section lets you define the necessary inputs or searchable boxes for mesh refinement steps.

 🧱 `castellatedMesh` generates the initial mesh by subdividing the background mesh based on the STL geometry,
 then cutting cells along the surfaces defined in constant/triSurface/ and